News Alerts

 Thrilled to be part of this wonderful collection of essays, Everyday Militarisms: Hidden in Plain Sight/Site,” edited by Caren Kaplan, Tess Lea & Gabi Kirk.

-My piece is titled: “On Landmines and Suspicion: How (not) to Walk Explosive Fields.Check it out in this LINK.
+My piece is titled: “On Landmines and Suspicion: How (not) to Walk Explosive Fields.Check it out at this LINK.

 January, 2020